ProvableHQ/leo/documentation/guides/migration_3_5_to_4_0.md

 - **Proof context** - private, off-chain execution that generates ZK proofs.
 Regular `fn` declarations run here.
 Inputs can be private, and the computation is not visible on-chain.
 - **Finalization context** - public, on-chain execution that modifies state (mappings, storage). `final fn` definitions and `final { }` blocks run here.
 All inputs and operations are publicly visible.

+In Leo 3.5, the "async" terminology suggested asynchronous execution.
+However, this code ran on-chain during finalization.
+Leo 4.0 uses `final` to communicate this behavior directly.
-In 3.5, the "async" terminology (`async transition`, `async function`, `Future`) suggested asynchronous execution, but what it really meant was "runs on-chain during finalization."
-The 4.0 keyword `final` directly communicates this: a `final` block or `final fn` runs in the finalization context.
+A `final` block or `final fn` runs in the finalization context.

 In practice: 3.5 split on-chain logic across an `async transition` and a separate `async function`.
 In 4.0, on-chain logic lives inside `final { }` blocks within entry points.

-When the compiler processes a `final { }` block, it lifts it into a standalone finalization function - the on-chain equivalent of 3.5's `async function`. `final fn` definitions, by contrast, are always inlined into the caller's finalization block before this lifting occurs, making them a compile-time code reuse mechanism rather than standalone on-chain functions.
+The compiler converts a `final { }` block into a standalone finalization function.
+This function is the on-chain equivalent of the 3.5 `async function`.
+Before this conversion, Leo puts each `final fn` definition in the caller finalization block.
+Thus, a `final fn` reuses code during compilation and is not a standalone on-chain function.

 ### Inline finalize